In Key 2019 Races, Activists Gear Up For Big Fight Over Abortion

 SBA List President Marjorie Dannenfelser was at Bevin's event to endorse the governor and other Republicans running for statewide office.
 She and anti-abortion rights activists like her say they are supporting politicians who will lead Kentucky and other states "into this next chapter of the pro-life movement, which is the most important chapter of the pro-life movement since Roe vs. Wade," she said.

 For the first time in decades, the Supreme Court may be on the verge of substantially rolling back the right to an abortion guaranteed in the 1973 Roe v.
-Wade, and others.
-A change like that would governors and state lawmakers the final say for women living in their states.
+Wade decision, and others.
+A change like that would give governors and state lawmakers the final say for women living in their states.

 Bevin has been a consistent and vocal opponent of abortion rights in Kentucky.
 He's accused his Democratic opponent, Kentucky Attorney General Andy Beshear, of taking "blood money" because of his support from abortion rights groups.